 The proposal in this document is to transfer most of the responsibilities that RFC 4071 currently assigns to the Internet Administrative Director (IAD) and Internet Society (ISOC) to the newly created LLC.
 The IAOC will be eliminated, and its oversight and advising functions transferred to the LLC Board.
 It will be the job of LLC to meet the administrative needs of the IETF and ensure that LLC and IASA 2.0 meet the needs of the IETF community.

 Eliminating the IAOC means that there will need to be another way for trustees to be appointed for the IETF Trust.
-The details of how this is done will be outlined in a subsequent working group Internet draft.
+The details of how this is done is outside the scope of this document.

 2. Scope Limitation